120 Bahadur: Marketing

 The first-look poster of the film was released on 18 November 2024, as a tribute on the 62nd anniversary of the Battle of Rezang La, which is recognised as a legendary battle fought on the freezing heights of Eastern Ladakh.
 The official teaser of the film was released on 5 August 2025 in Mumbai, where Narpat Singh, the son of Shaitan Singh was also present.
 An official poster of the film was released a day earlier.
 The teaser was attached with War 2 in theatres.
 The trailer was released on 5 November 2025.
 The trailer was launched by actor Yash at an event.
 The music album was launched on 6 November 2025 at a gala event at Royal Opera Hotel in Mumbai where all those associated with film including Javed Akhtar and singers were present.
-As part of marketing camapign the film makers decided to have special paid preview shows for the viewers on 18 November 2025 to commemorate the 63rd anniversary of the Battle of Rezang La.
+As part of marketing campaign the film makers decided to have special paid preview shows for the viewers on 18 November 2025 to commemorate the 63rd anniversary of the Battle of Rezang La.
 A total of 30 paid preview shows were held across the country on Rezang La Day.
 The film was also promoted on Aap Ki Adalat.
 The teaser release function was held at a multiplex in Mumbai, where the teaser was also released on IMAX.
 The second teaser was released on 28 September 2025 to rave reviews.
-The teaser released on 96th birth anniversary of Lata Mangeshkar features the song Ae Mere Watan Ke Logon which she had sung live for the film Haqeeqat, also based on the same topic of 1962 war, as a tribute to the fallen soldiers.
+The teaser released on 96th birth anniversary of Lata Mangeshkar features the song Ae Mere Watan Ke Logon which she had sung live for the film Haqeeqat, also based on the same battle during 1962 war, as a tribute to the fallen soldiers.
 The filmmakers and distributors have decided to go for limited release strategy in around 900-1000 screens only for its target, the elite audience.
 In mass-dominated B and C centres, AA Films, the distributors will either skip the release or go for limited shows in single-screen theatres and multiplexes.

 Soundtrack

 While, the film's soundtrack has been composed by Amit Trivedi, Salim–Sulaiman and Amjad Nadeem Aamir with lyrics written by Javed Akhtar, the entire background score for the film has been composed by Satish Raghunathan.
-The first song "Dada Kishan Ki Jai" was released on 28 October 2025 in Lucknow.
-The soundtrack is being released on Zee Music.
-The second song "Yaad Aate Hain" was released on 4 November 2025.
-The third song "Naine Ra Lobhi", a Rajasthani folk song was released on 13 November 2025 on YouTube.
-The fourth song "Main Hoon Woh Dharti Maa" was released on 11 November 2025 on YouTube.
-The music album was launched on 6 November 2025 at a gala event at Royal Opera Hotel in Bombay where all those associated with film including Javed Akhtar and singers were present.
+The album was preceded by the first single "Dada Kishan Ki Jai" which released at a launch event held at Lucknow on 25 October 2025.
+The soundtrack album was launched on 31 October at a launch event held at Royal Opera House in Mumbai, with the involvement of the cast and crew.